esromneb/coinbase-tax-stlt/README.md

 Coinbase gives out a "gain/loss" PDF, and CSV.
 This CSV is named `Coinbase-2022-CB-GAINLOSSCSV_.csv`

 # Purpose
-This PDF is lacking the correct summary.
-It gives net gains (proceeds-cost), but it does NOT give `proceeds` or `costs`.
+This PDF summary is lacking the correct summation.
+It gives net gains (proceeds-cost), but it does NOT give `proceeds` or `costs` separately.

-# Solution
+# Problem
 This code parses through and gives:
 * `short term cost basis`
 * `short term proceeds`
 * `long term cost basis`
 * `long term proceeds`

+These are the fields that your CPA needs to file your taxes.

 # Usage
 ```bash